 What Are Your Favorite Ways to Use Holiday Leftovers?

 I know I’m not the only person out there who loves to find new ways to use leftovers from holiday meals.
 What are your favorite ways to use leftover food from holiday meals?
+If you have an abundance of turkey, try making turkey pot pie or turkey corn chowder.
 I’d enjoy learning what your go-to strategies are.

 Other Recipes to Warm You Up

 Interested in other cozy, comfort food recipes?
 Try these!

 - Easy Cola Chicken Recipe with 4 Simple Ingredients

 - Raclette: More than Just a Meal, It’s a Fun Family Activity